rimelek/homelab/README.md

 # README

-This project was created to help you build your own home lab where you can test your applications and configurations without breaking your workstation so you can learn on cheap devices without paying for more expensive cloud services.
+This project was created to help you build your own home lab where you can test your applications and configurations without breaking your workstation, so you can learn on cheap devices without paying for more expensive cloud services.

 The project contains code written for the tutorial, but you can also use parts of it if you refer to this repository.

-Tutorial on Youtube in English: <https://www.youtube.com/watch?v=K9grKS335Mo&list=PLzMwEMzC_9o7VN1qlfh-avKsgmiU8Jofv>
+Tutorial on YouTube in English: <https://www.youtube.com/watch?v=K9grKS335Mo&list=PLzMwEMzC_9o7VN1qlfh-avKsgmiU8Jofv>

-Tutorial on Youtube in Hungarian: <https://www.youtube.com/watch?v=dmg7lYsj374&list=PLUHwLCacitP4DU2v_DEHQI0U2tQg0a421>
+Tutorial on YouTube in Hungarian: <https://www.youtube.com/watch?v=dmg7lYsj374&list=PLUHwLCacitP4DU2v_DEHQI0U2tQg0a421>

-Note: The inventory.yml file is not shared since that depends on the actual environment so it will be different for everyone.
+Note: The inventory.yml file is not shared since that depends on the actual environment, so it will be different for everyone.
 If you want to learn more about the inventory file, watch the videos on YouTube or read the written version on <https://dev.to>.
 Links in the video descriptions on YouTube.

 You can also find an example inventory file in the project root.
-You can copy that and change the content so you will use your IP addresses and usernames.
+You can copy that and change the content, so you will use your IP addresses and usernames.

 ```bash
 cp inventory-example.yml inventory.yml